 If you are planning to pump breast milk you will want to know how long it can be stored at room temperature, in the refrigerator, or in the freezer.
 Breast milk can be stored in special freezer bags designed for breast milk or any hard plastic or glass container.
-If you have extra baby food jars these are the perfect size to store breast milk in.
+If you have extra baby food jars, these are the perfect size to store breast milk in.

-Breast Milk Storage Guidelines
+What Are the Basic Breast Milk Storage Guidelines?

-You may sometimes have thinner looking or blue colored milk, this is still okay.
+You may sometimes have thinner looking or blue-colored milk, and this is still okay.
 Another concern comes along when moms or caregivers smell breast milk.
 Sometimes breastmilk that is frozen or stored in the refrigerator will smell soapy or have a strange taste to it.
 This does not mean it is spoiled.
-Before you toss out perfectly good breast milk consider how it was stored.
+Before you toss out perfectly good breast milk, consider how it was stored.
 If it was refrigerated after pumping and stored properly, it probably doesn't need to be tossed.
-However, if you are concerned, if the milk smells rancid or sour go ahead and toss it.
+However, if you are concerned or if the milk smells rancid or sour, go ahead and toss it.

 It is better if you store breast milk in small portions (around 3-4 oz per freezer bag or storage container).
-Once frozen milk is thawed you can not refreeze it.
-If you store breast milk in 8-10 oz portions you may end up wasting breast milk if your baby does not drink it within 24 hours.
+Once frozen milk is thawed, you can not refreeze it.
+If you store breast milk in 8-10 oz portions, you may end up wasting breast milk if your baby does not drink it within 24 hours.